IbrahimAllison/Code-Refactor-Assignment/README.md

 What problem does it solve?

 It solves some of the problem of Web Accessibility.
-This Website was improve by making it accessible and solving real-world problem.
+This Website was improved by making it accessible and solving real-world problem.
 It uses semantic html which will help a website that is using assistive technologies such as video captions, screen readers, and braille keyboards.

 Usage

 Each section of the project contains notes about a HTML and CSS.

 Credits/References